FederatedHPA scales with custom metrics

 weight: 1

-After deploying, you can check the distribution of the pods and service:
+After deploying, you can check the distribution of the Pods and Service:

-$ karmadactl get pods
+$ karmadactl get pods --operation-scope members

 NAME CLUSTER READY STATUS RESTARTS AGE